mathio/chrome-new-tab-page-bookmarks/README.md

 - just displays your bookmarks in multiple columns for quick access from the new tab page
 - organize your bookmarks in folders under Bookmarks Bar to display in columns (or don't)
 - displays favicons for your bookmarks
-- displays small "show" / "hide" toggle in bottom right corner to hide all your bookmarks (for when you are sharing your screen or someone is looking over your shoulder)
+- can show / hide all your bookmarks (for when you are sharing your screen or someone is looking over your shoulder)
 - when you hide bookmarks [a random photo](https://unsplash.com/documentation#get-a-random-photo) from [wallpaper topic on Unsplash](https://unsplash.com/t/wallpapers?utm_source=chrome-new-tab-page-bookmarks&utm_medium=referral) is displayed once every 15 minutes

 ## Privacy and permission justification